akkinoc/orika-spring-boot-starter/README.md

 ### Adding dependency

-This artifact is published on maven central repository.
+`orika-spring-boot-starter` is published on maven central repository.
 If you are using maven, add the following dependency.

 ```xml